raczmilan/accommodation-manager-android/README.md

-&nbsp;	NewHotel Activity: form with input fields and validation for saving new accommodations into a local SQLite database.
+NewHotel Activity: form with input fields and validation for saving new accommodations into a local SQLite database.
 The address is 	stored as GPS coordinates so it can be embedded directly into a Google Maps URL.

-&nbsp;	ListHotels Activity: displays saved entries in a ListView using a SimpleCursorAdapter, with buttons (icons) for:
+ListHotels Activity: displays saved entries in a ListView using a SimpleCursorAdapter, with buttons (icons) for:

-&nbsp;		Open Map – launches Google Maps at the accommodation’s location
+&nbsp;		Open Map: launches Google Maps at the accommodation’s location

-&nbsp;		Open Webpage – opens the accommodation’s website in a browser
+&nbsp;		Open Webpage: opens the accommodation’s website in a browser

-&nbsp;		Phone Call – initiates a call to the accommodation’s phone number
+&nbsp;		Phone Call: initiates a call to the accommodation’s phone number